vdsm/virtual-dsm/readme.md

     - 'c *:* rwm'
   ```

+> [!NOTE]
-  Please note that even if you don't need DHCP, it's still recommended to enable this mode, as it prevents NAT issues and increases performance by using a `macvtap` interface.
+> Even if you don't need DHCP, it's still recommended to enable this mode, as it prevents NAT issues and increases performance by using a `macvtap` interface.
 You can just set a static IP from the DSM control panel afterwards.

-* ### How do I pass-through the GPU?
+### How do I pass-through the GPU?

   To pass-through your Intel GPU, add the following lines to your compose file: